 I am an Assistant Professor in the Yale Linguistics Department.
-My research program is in theoretical phonology and issues at the syntax-phonology interface, including the relationships between syntactic and prosodic constituents, phonological realization of morphemes, and linearization.
-My dissertation, “Syntax, prosody, and metrical structure in Blackfoot” (April 2020, University of British Columbia) focuses on structural correspondences at the interface.
-I argue that the syntax-prosody correspondence is distinct from the alignment of prosodic and metrical structure.
+My research program is in theoretical phonology and issues at the syntax-phonology interface, including the relationships between prosodic and syntactic constituents, phonological realization of morphemes, and linearization.
+See my current CV for a full list of projects and publications.

+When I am not researching, I can be found dancing.
+I love any social improvised partner dance, but especially swing, blues, and Argentine tango.
 I am from Texas originally, and loud about it.
-When I am not researching, I can be found dancing.
-I love any social improvised partner dance, but especially swing, blues, and Argentine tango .

 Dow Hall, Room 301